-In the Netherlands, Unilever may well have pulled out of its planned move from London to Rotterdam, but nevertheless, the country’s leading cities are appealing to some major multinationals considering Brexit relocation.
-International schools in both Amsterdam and Rotterdam are already at, or close to, capacity, meaning that additional enrolment demands will have to be met by new schools or campus expansions.
+In the Netherlands, Unilever may well have pulled out of its planned move from London to Rotterdam, but nevertheless, the country’s leading cities are appealing to major multinationals considering Brexit relocation.
+The British School in the Netherlands located in The Hague opened in September 2018 a new senior school, in addition to its already existent four campuses (three junior schools, and one senior school).
+Other international schools in both Amsterdam and Rotterdam are already at, or close to, capacity, meaning that additional enrolment demands will have to be met by new schools or campus expansions.
 In addition, as some parents point out, Dutch universities offering English-language programmes are becoming increasingly attractive for high school graduates.

 Frankfurt: emerging as a preferred Brexit relocation site

 The European city attracting most attention, however, is Frankfurt.
 There the economic boom in Frankfurt’s Rhein-Main region has already impacted enrolment growth in the area’s international schools.
 In addition, its favourable commercial property prices, sophisticated infrastructure, and well-educated workforce are some of the factors most often cited for its appeal as a preferred Brexit relocation site.